The once camera-happy Trump has been all but invisible for 5 days

 But for the last five days, the once camera-happy President has been all but invisible.

-Trump has been airing grievances and offering commentary on Twitter -- much like he's done for years before taking office -- but his public schedule has been empty for six days and his bully pulpit has been unusually quiet so far this week.
+Trump has been airing grievances and offering commentary on Twitter -- much like he's done for years before taking office -- but his public schedule has been empty for five days and his bully pulpit has been unusually quiet so far this week.

-In fact, since his impromptu Rose Garden celebration alongside House lawmakers after the chamber passed health care reform bill, Trump's been out of sight.
+In fact, since the day after his impromptu Rose Garden celebration alongside House lawmakers after the chamber passed health care reform bill, Trump's been out of sight.

 As he moves into the second phase of his first year in office, the hard work of governing is stacking up on the Resolute Desk.
 He's facing decisions of life and death at the prospect of sending thousands more American troops to Afghanistan, even as he's weighing far-reaching implications of whether to withdraw from the Paris climate accord and how to best get health care through a skeptical Senate.